faraz9993/All_EIC_DevOps_Training/Final_Assessment_Task.md

 ./get_helm.sh
 ```

-### Once, the helm chart was successfully, installed I created a Helm chart using the below command:
+### Once, the helm chart was successfully installed, I created a Helm chart using the below command:
 ```
 helm create my-nginx-chart
 ```